Celtic Britons: Name

 In Celtic studies, 'Britons' refers to native speakers of the Brittonic languages in the ancient and medieval periods, "from the first evidence of such speech in the pre-Roman Iron Age, until the central Middle Ages".

-The earliest known reference to the inhabitants of Britain was by Pytheas, a Greek geographer who made a voyage of exploration around the British Isles between 330 and 320 BC.
-Although none of his own writings remain, writers during the following centuries made much reference to them.
+The earliest known reference to the inhabitants of Britain was made by Pytheas, a Greek geographer who made a voyage of exploration around the British Isles between 330 and 320 BC.
+Although none of his writings remain, writers during the following centuries make frequent reference to them.
 The ancient Greeks called the people of Britain the Pretanoí or Bretanoí.
 Pliny's Natural History (77 AD) says the older name for the island was Albion, and Avienius calls it insula Albionum, "island of the Albions".
 The name could have reached Pytheas from the Gauls.
-The Latin name for the Britons was Britanni.

 The P-Celtic ethnonym has been reconstructed as *Pritanī, from Common Celtic *kʷritu, which became Old Irish cruth and Old Welsh pryd.
-This likely means "people of the forms", and could be linked to the Latin name Picti (the Picts), which is usually explained as meaning "painted people".
+This likely means "people of the forms, shapely people", and could be linked to the Latin name Picti (the Picts), which is usually explained as meaning "painted people".
 The Old Welsh name for the Picts was Prydyn.
 Linguist Kim McCone suggests the name became restricted to inhabitants of the far north after Cymry displaced it as the name for the Welsh and Cumbrians.
-The Welsh prydydd, "maker of forms", was also a term for the highest grade of bard.
+The Welsh prydydd, "maker of forms", was also a term for the highest grade of a bard.

 The medieval Welsh form of Latin Britanni was Brython (singular and plural).
-Brython was introduced into English usage by John Rhys in 1884 as a term unambiguously referring to the P-Celtic speakers of Great Britain, to complement Goidel; hence the adjective Brythonic referring to the group of languages.
-"Brittonic languages" is a more recent coinage (first attested 1923 according to the Oxford English Dictionary).
+Brython was introduced into English usage by John Rhys in 1884 as a term unambiguously referring to the P-Celtic speakers of Great Britain, to complement Goidel; hence the adjective Brythonic refers to the group of languages.
+"Brittonic languages" is a more recent coinage (first attested in 1923 according to the Oxford English Dictionary).

-In the early Middle Ages, following Anglo-Saxon settlement of Britain, the Anglo-Saxons called all Britons Bryttas or Wealas (Welsh), while they continued to be called Britanni or Brittones in Medieval Latin.
-From the 11th century, they are more often referred to separately as the Welsh, Cumbrians, Cornish and Bretons, as they had separate political histories from then.

-From the early 16th century, and especially after the Acts of Union 1707, the terms British and Briton could be applied to all inhabitants of the Kingdom of Great Britain, including the English, Scottish and some Irish, or the subjects of the British Empire generally.
+In the early Middle Ages, following the Anglo-Saxon settlement of Britain, the Anglo-Saxons called all Britons Bryttas or Wealas (Welsh), while they continued to be called Britanni or Brittones in Medieval Latin.
+From the 11th century, they are more often referred to separately as the Welsh, Cumbrians, Cornish, and Bretons, as they had separate political histories from then.
+From the early 16th century, and especially after the Acts of Union 1707, the terms British and Briton could be applied to all inhabitants of the Kingdom of Great Britain, including the English, Scottish, and some Irish, or the subjects of the British Empire generally.